 As I hold a regular time for you, and cannot fill your time with other clients I require a minimum of 24 hours' notice for cancelling a session.
 Full payment will be required for sessions cancelled less than 24 hours.

-I also offer home visits if you have difficulty with mobility, transport or health issues which prevent you from leaving your home.
+I also offer home visits if you have difficulty with mobility, transport or health issues which prevent you from leaving your home and you are unable to access sessions online.
 This will incur an extra charge please contact me to discuss your situation